wimpysworld/nix-config/README.md

 ### Structure

-This is the directory structure I'm using.
+Here is the directory structure I'm using.

 ```
 .